 There's a range of heli-tour and experience options available.
 The Three Sisters and Continental Divide Tour take you deep into the Rockies landscape, soaring through the Goat Ranges, Wind Ridge, and the Sundance Range.
 The Mt Assiniboine and Glaciers Tour delivers the ultimate heli-experience and transports guests to see the 11,870-foot Matterhorn of the Canadian Rockies and the iconic Gloria Glacier.

-A Guided Wilderness Hike
+A Guided Wilderness Hike or Tour

 One of the most accessible things to do in the Canadian Rockies during the summer is a hike, with the extensive trail system in the parks.
 Some trails are even wheelchair accessible.
 With its turquoise lakes, majestic summits, and towering cliffs, the Canadian Rockies are a hiker's dream destination.
 Our travel advisors can arrange hikes with certified guides for private and family-friendly tours for all levels of ability.
+Popular spots for tours include Lake Louise, Moraine Lake and Larch Valley.

 Go for a day hike to take in the fresh air and rich wildlife, or do a multi-day trek from a fly-in mountain lodge — truly a bucket-list worthy vacation.